 At Jeffrey C. Robertson, DDS, we take dental technology seriously.
-We believe it our responsibility to stay up-to-date with the most current trends to provide the most exceptional dental care we can.
+We believe it is our responsibility to stay up-to-date with the most current trends to provide the most exceptional dental care we can.
 Modern dental technology is one way we can improve the patient experience, make time in the dental chair more comfortable, and provide treatment much more quickly.

 X-Guide 3-D Navigation for Dental Implants